imaginegit/lightword/README.md

 # lightword
-Let the machine do no-thinking‘s’ work.
+Let the machine do work that without thinking.